my3amarnath/Taxi-Tip-Prediction-using-Scikit-Learn-and-Snap-ML/README.md

 - Successfully built and trained regression models to predict taxi tip amounts.
 - Demonstrated the speedup achieved using Snap ML compared to Scikit-Learn.

-Feel free to explore, contribute, and use this project as a reference for similar regression problems!
+Feel free to explore, contribute, and use this project as a reference for your work!